c-hive/guides/universal/error-handling.md

 An error can be categorized by many criteria, whether
 - it's **critical software** or it's **non-critical software**
-- it's **user facing** or **not user facing**
+- it's **user facing** or **developer facing**
 - there **is a fallback** or **there is no fallback**
 - it's on the **frontend** or **backend**
 - the code is **synchronous** or **asynchronous**
-- a certain language or library is used
+- a certain language or library is used (specific guides: [Javascript](../js/error-handling.md))

 These are general rules aimed to help making a decision about how to handle certain errors.
 For errors texts refer to the [wording guideline](https://github.com/c-hive/guides/issues/2).
+Also check the [Javascript error handling](../js/error-handling.md) guide.

 ## Critical software